Hilary Cunningham, Ph.D. (Yale University, 1992)

-Her academic work explores boundary-making as itself a multi-faceted encounter with “nature”—one which ultimately generates certain types of human-nature interactions while excluding or marginalizing other kinds.
+Hilary’s academic work centers on boundary-making as itself a multi-faceted encounter with “nature”—one which ultimately generates certain types of human-nature interactions while excluding or marginalizing other kinds.
 Because “borders” can encompass geophysical spaces, metaphysical categories, ecological zones, as well as human and non-human actors, Hilary focuses on “nature” itself as a kind of borderscape.
 To probe notions of “nature” and the “natural,” then—whether at an international security fence, in municipal policies regulating human-animal interactions or in philosophical discussions of what it means to be human—is to critically question acts of enclosure, crossings and restricted mobilities.

 Hilary’s current research explores “gated ecologies,” i.e., those nature-borderscapes in which human and nonhuman marginalization (and destruction) unfold as a contingent, interconnected reality.

 Social Ecologies and Structural Violence: Boundary-making as Nature-making in a Gated Globe.
 (With Stephen Scharper.)
 In The Social Ecology of Border Landscapes.
 Michele Zebich-Knos and Anna Grichting, eds.
 Anthem.
 2017.

 Urban Futures as Ecological Futures.
 (With Stephen Scharper.)
 In The Blackwell Companion to Urban Anthropology, edited by Donald Nonini.
 Blackwell, 2014.

 Bordering on the Environmental: Permeabilities, Ecology and Geopolitical Boundaries.
 In The Blackwell Companion to Border Studies, edited by Thomas M. Wilson and Hastings Donnan.
 Wiley Blackwell, 2012.